• Skip to primary navigation

 1. Reduces potassium levels

-Taking large doses of ACV for an extended period is linked to low blood potassium that may cause bone loss.
+Taking large doses of ACV for an extended period is linked to low blood potassium which may cause bone loss.
 It can make the bones brittle and may also cause abnormal blood chemistry.
 (11)

 Likewise, a high acid level may also hinder the formation of new bone.